 Who Is C. S. Lewis?

 C. S. Lewis’s books have never been out of print and are still bestsellers today, with wide appeal to people of all ages within both the secular and sacred communities.
-The major motion picture of The Chronicles of Narnia: The Lion, the Witch and the Wardrobe premiered in December 2005, and more movies are expected to follow: www.narnia.com.
+The Lion, The Witch and the Wardrobe, Prince Caspian, and The Voyage of the Dawn Treader, have been adapted to major motion pictures, and more movies are expected to follow: www.narnia.com.